evilsocket/nerve/docs/namespaces.md

 ## Time

-Use time-related actions to give the agent awareness of the current time, track elapsed time between messages, and allow it to autonomously pause its loop for a specified duration.
+Include time-related actions to give the agent awareness of the current time, track elapsed time between messages, and allow it to autonomously pause its loop for a specified duration.

 * To pause for a given amount of seconds: `<wait>5</wait>`